Transvaginal Mesh Lawsuits

 Lawsuit Verdicts

-Some companies settled cases before trial for undisclosed amounts.
+Some companies, such as Boston Scientific and Bard, settled cases before trial for undisclosed amounts.

 Dunfee vs. Ethicon

 In June 2019, jurors awarded Linda Dunfee $500,000 in her case against Ethicon.
 This was the ninth time Philadelphia jurors found in favor of plaintiffs against Ethicon, according to Law360.
 Dunfee received Prolift mesh for POP in 2007.
-Two years later, the device had eroded through the vaginal wall.
+Nearly two years later, the device had eroded through the vaginal wall.

 Mesigian v.
 Ethicon

 In May 2019, Patricia Mesigian received a jury award of $80 million in her lawsuits against J&J’s Ethicon.
-The jury allotted $50 million for punitive damages and $30 million for compensatory damages — the highest compensatory damage award for mesh injury, Bloomberg reported.
+The jury allotted $50 million for punitive damages and $30 million for compensatory damages — the highest compensatory damage award for mesh injury at the time, Bloomberg reported.
 Mesigian received Ethicon’s Prolift mesh for POP in 2008.
 She suffered from pain, inflammation, infection and scar tissue.
-Surgeons were only able to remove part of the mesh.
+She had multiple surgeries to try and remove the mesh to correct complications, but complete removal was impossible, and she continued to suffer complications.

 McFarland v.
 Ethicon